gitperr/ansible-kubernetes/README.md

 ## Project ideas
 - [ ] Prometheus & Ruuvi weather station
 - [ ] Minecraft/Valheim
+- [ ] Cluster monitoring (all apps running on it & health status...)

 ### Prometheus notes
 - Can start the kube-prometheus properly, but it still needs to be exposed with ingress --> dropped for now